 Think about how certain foods effect your body, and which ones are going to be the easiest for you to reduce or eliminate.

-Set yourself realistic weight and health goals, and be patient about getting the results.
+Check that you’ve set yourself realistic weight and health goals.
+You’ll need to be patient about getting the results.

 Too rapid weight loss will probably make you feel tired, and it’s more than likely that you won’t be getting the right amount of nutrients.

-If you do fall off the diet wagon from time to time don’t worry.
+Once you’re on your diet don’t worry about the occassional slip up.
+If you do fall off the diet wagon from time to time it’s not the end.
 Just start again the next day.

 With perseverence and patience, you will soon be reaching all your weight loss goals.